Chande Momentum Oscillator: Settings & Chart Behavior

 It also struggles during high noise conditions where close to close changes alternate frequently.
 That environment produces frequent threshold crossings that do not translate into follow through.
 Another common failure mode is using one fixed threshold across instruments with very different volatility structures, because the same numeric level can mean different things depending on how the instrument trades.

 Whipsaws are more likely around the zero line when the market is not trending.
 A centerline cross can look like a new momentum swing but then reverse quickly if price remains range bound.
 This is why using a trend filter and a minimum price structure requirement usually improves results.
-If you already use an oscillator like RSI, the key difference is that CMO can stay directional for longer in trends, which is helpful, but it also means you must be careful with reversal assumptions.
+Compared to range-based momentum tools like Williams %R, CMO can stay directional for longer in trends, which is helpful for trend following but also means you must be careful with reversal assumptions.

 Practical rules